ashn-dot-dev/site/src/blog/wip.md

 sorting algorithm to make sure nothing was missed in translation.
 Sunder has a standard testing program, `sunder-test`, that ships as part of the Sunder toolchain.
-However, I want this blog post to focus purely on porting code, so for now we will settle on ad-hoc print-and-eyeball-the-output testing.
+However, I want this blog post to focus purely on porting code, so for now we will settle for ad hoc print-and-eyeball-the-output testing.

 Using a hastily thrown together `display` function: